Get insider access

 Yes

-The Sony S100F has limited sound enhancement features.
-It has a Voice Mode, which makes it easier to hear dialogue in movies at a lower volume, but no EQ presets.
-This bar is also advertised to have a virtual surround feature, which other basic soundbars like the Insignia NS-HSB318 2.0 tend to lack.
-This feature is called S-Force Front Surround and it is always on.
+This soundbar has limited sound enhancement features.
+It has a couple of EQ presets to help you adjust its sound, including Standard, Music, Cinema, and Auto Sound.
+There's also a Voice Mode, which makes it easier to hear dialogue in movies at a lower volume.
+This bar also has a virtual surround feature, which other basic soundbars like the Insignia NS-HSB318 2.0 tend to lack.
+This feature is called S-Force Front Surround, and it is always on.
 Unlike the Vmai 2.1 Channel Sound Bar, it has a night mode feature to help keep the volume level consistent between different programs.
 If you're looking for a 2.0 setup with more customization options, check out the LG SK1.

 Connectivity